 Airport Solutions Update

-is to keep the public informed about the ongoing efforts to improve air service at Friedman Memorial Airport and to pursue
+is intended to keep the public informed about ongoing efforts to improve air service at Friedman Memorial Airport and to pursue

 a replacement airport.

-Our goal, as always, is to uphold our commitment to the public to be open, accessible and as transparent as possible.
+Our goal is to be open, accessible and as transparent as possible for all.

 *NOTE: Items marked with an asterisk have occurred since the last FMAA meeting and will be briefed at the next meeting.